juanpy0223/Lenovo-ThinkCentre-M900-Tiny-PC-Hackintosh/README.md

 - You have to disable Kernel -> Quirks -> AppleCpuPmCfgLock and Kernel -> Quirks -> AppleXcpmCfgLock, on your Config.plist

-Now the system has full access to your CPU MSR, to controll it and perform better.
+Now the system has full access to your CPU MSR 0xe2, to controll it and perform better.